 Last of the secondary historical figures is Tomiki Sensei, who was also an advance practitioner of Judo.
 The founder of Judo asked him to study Aikido, where he also reached advanced rank.
 While the founder of Aikido was specific that his martial art should not contain any forms of competition, Tomiki Sensei returned to his Judo roots and introduced some forms of competition in his system.
 In fact, his system of Aikido is normally taught alongside Judo.
 For that reason, it is questionable whether his approach should be called Aikido, or an entirely different martial art.
 Historically, his system was called Tomiki Aikido, but more recently Shodokan.

-Nihon Goshin Aikido merely rides the coat tails of the Aikido name.
-The founder of that system never actually studied Aikido as defined by the founder Morihei Ueshiba, but was another student of Sokaku Takeda, who by chance also taught Daito Ryu Aiki Jujitsu to Morihei Ueshiba.
+The founder of Nihon Goshin Aikido never actually studied Aikido as defined by the founder Morihei Ueshiba, but was another student of Sokaku Takeda, who by chance also taught Daito Ryu Aiki Jujitsu to Morihei Ueshiba.
 Nihon Goshin also includes other martial techniques as well.
 The system is quite different from the founder's Aikido.

 Hapkido is a Korean martial art whose founder also studied Daito Ryu Aiki Jujitsu.
 It is often taught in combination with Tae Kwon Do.
 While again there may be some similarities with Aikido, the founder of Hapkido never studied Aikido with Morihei Ueshiba.

 Our organization follows in the tradition of Morihiro Saito, known as Iwama Aikido discussed in the Main Schools section above.
 While the founder trained local Japanese and dispatched them to other countries, Saito Sensei invited foreigners to his dojo to train them and return them to their native origins.
 In the US, they have a heavy presence on the west coast and Mark Larson Sensei is a senior student who teaches in Minnesota.
 Aikido Westchester NY is the only dojo in the tri state area following this tradition.
-We are supervised by Hoa Newens Sensei, another senior student of Saito Sensei from Davis California.
+We are supervised by Iwama Takemusu Aikikai (under Mark Larson Sensei) a senior student of Saito Sensei from Minnesota.

-A large presence in this area is the United States Aikido Federation, headquartered in Manhattan and currently run by Yoshimitsu Yamada.
-Yamada Sensei as well as Kanai Sensei in Boston (deceased) and Akira Tohei in Chicago (deceased) were direct students of the founder who were dispatched to the US in the 1960’s.
+A large presence in this area is the United States Aikido Federation, headquartered in Manhattan.
+Yamada Sensei (deceased) as well as Kanai Sensei in Boston (deceased) and Akira Tohei in Chicago (deceased) were direct students of the founder who were dispatched to the US in the 1960’s.
 Nobayashi Tamura (deceased), a more senior practitioner in France, described their purpose in this country as instruction in the basics.
 Tamura Sensei explained that his role in the organization was to give “the feeling of training with the founder.”
 In addition, Seiichi Sugano (deceased) was dispatched to the NY headquarters of the USAF in 1989 and provided more advanced instruction in timing and weapons.
 The USAF trained many black belts who have schools across the tri state area.